PawelSpoon/olive-goes-shopping/python/readme.md

 - recipes
 - reusable tasklists
 - reusable shoppinglists
+- he can only setup the system, call store on the dedicated controllers

 listmanager is the controller for current working set, the real shopping lists ..
 - can create new shopping list